ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 **External communication to apps that run on worker nodes**

 To expose an app in your cluster to the internet, you can create a public network load balancer (NLB) or Ingress application load balancer (ALB) service.
 You can improve the security of your cluster by creating a pool of worker nodes that are labeled as edge nodes.
 The pods for public network services are deployed to the edge nodes so that external traffic workloads are isolated to only a few workers in your cluster.
-You can further control public traffic to the network services that expose your apps by creating Calico pre-DNAT policies, such as whitelist and blacklist policies.
+You can further control public traffic to the network services that expose your apps by creating Calico pre-DNAT policies, such as allowlist and blocklist policies.

 Ready to get started with a cluster for this scenario?
 After you plan your [high availability](/docs/openshift?topic=openshift-ha_clusters) and [worker node](/docs/openshift?topic=openshift-planning_worker_nodes) setups, see [Creating clusters](/docs/openshift?topic=openshift-clusters).